Code-Institute-Submissions/ci-milestonetwo/README.md

 ## Testing

 I have thoroughly tested the website and was unable to find any bad links.
 Everything is working as is supposed to.
+I clicked all links to make sure everything is as it should be.
+It was all working fine until I came across a problem with my gh-avatar link to GitHub, it wasnt working correctly.
+On inspection I had a mistake in the link and fixed accordingly.

+I did a lot of testing and checking the Map functionality.

+I was also having an issue with the logo, Ireland the link wasnt loading.
+I tried several time but the page wasnt loading.
+The link was working though just the page wasnt loading.
+After checking several times the link it was correct.
+The page after a while loaded after the error 500 Internal Server Error so the issue wasnt the link.

 ## Issues and Bugs